A good reputation is built slowly over a lifetime, but it can be lost in a single instant when a negative story is posted on TheDirty.com.

 What Is TheDirty.com?

 On TheDirty.com, anyone can post nearly anything they’d like, anonymously and without reproach.
-The site has become the domain of jilted lovers, jealous coworkers, and anyone else who seeks retribution.
-This typically comes in the form of a compromising photo or a damaging text.
+The site has become the domain of jilted lovers, jealous coworkers, and anyone seeking retribution.
+Posts typically include a compromising photo, a damaging text, or other harmful or derogatory information.

 What Can I Do About a Post on TheDirty.com?

-It’s nearly impossible to get a post removed from TheDirty.com, and sadly, the law seems to be on the website’s side.
-Section 230 of the Communications Decently Act holds harmless the online publishers of indecent or defamatory material when those publishers have offered a “passive” platform for posts.
+It’s nearly impossible for the average internet user to get a post removed from TheDirty.com, and sadly, the law is on the website’s side.
+Section 230 of the Communications Decency Act holds harmless the online publishers of indecent or defamatory material when those publishers have offered a “passive” platform for posts.
+Put more simply, pretty much anyone publishing content from third-parties is immune from the potential legal effects of those posts (with exceptions for criminal content or content that violates intellectual property laws).

-The job may be too big for one person, but you can try sending a removal request to TheDirty.com.
-Most people we’ve talked to report that this approach doesn’t work, except in those cases when there is a legitimate copyright issue, child pornography, provably false sexually transmitted disease claims, or a law enforcement request.
+To start, you can try sending a removal request to TheDirty.com.
+Most people we’ve talked to report that this approach doesn’t work, except in cases when there is a legitimate copyright issue, child pornography, provably false sexually transmitted disease claims, or a law enforcement request.

-But even if you make a great case for removal to TheDirty.com, they may choose not to budge.
+Even if you make a great case for removal to TheDirty.com, they may choose not to budge.
+While a request for a correction or removal might work for a traditional media outlet, TheDirty.com is generally unwilling to remove defamatory posts.

 “The minute we see a removal request arguing that something said in a post is false, we immediately stop reading.”